Differential Cohomology: Categories, Characteristic Classes, and Connections: Characteristic classes

 \begin{theorem}[(Freed--Hopkins)] The Chern--Weil homomorphism induces an isomorphism

 \end{theorem}

 Thus the Chern--Weil construction, reviewed in \cref{ChernWeilTheory}, produces all characteristic classes for bundles with connection.
 The set up for the proof of Theorem \ref{FreedHopkinsThm} uses tools similar to the Cartan model for equivariant de Rham cohomology, which we review in \cref{EquivariantdeRhamCohomology}.
+Related work on Borel equivariant differential cohomology was done by Redden \cite{MR3649665}.

 The de Rham cohomology of $\BbulletG$ is a bit more complicated.
 The tools we use to compute $\Omegabullet \BbulletG$ originate in Bott's paper \cite{BottsPaper}.
 In \cref{BottsMethod}, we review the techniques used in \cite{BottsPaper} including continuous cohomology and the van Est theorem.
 The takeaway of \cref{BottsMethod} is the following theorem of Bott: